 In England's far northeast there is a river.
-Its waters are calm, not pristine but not particularly befouled; the air is silent.
-From heart to mouth there is little traffic upon it: perhaps a little patrol boat nosing around, or a massive tanker that sleeps in its dock.
-Someone, at some moment, might be fishing along its banks.
-It is far removed from the crowded, noisy, money-spinning concentration of madness that is London and England's southeast: in the cold, the wet and the wind of what one Conservative MP recently disdained as the 'desolate north'.
+Its waters are calm, not pristine but not particularly befouled.
+The air is silent.
+From heart to mouth there is little traffic upon it: perhaps a little patrol boat nosing around, or a massive tanker asleep on its banks.
+Someone, at some moment, might be fishing in it.
+It is far removed from the crowded, noisy, money-spinning concentration of madness that is London and England's southeast, in the cold, the wet and the wind of what one Conservative MP recently disdained as the 'desolate north'.

 |The former Baltic flour mills, now a museum of contemporary art.|